-Graduates will be well equipped for employment opportunities in modern information and communication engineering, which is currently undergoing a revolution.
-Recent graduates occupy positions in a variety of industries in the UK and worldwide, including core network provision, logistics, software support, and data communication equipment/services.
-The School has strong links with a number of leading telecommunications companies.
-Moreover, this course is the perfect platform for progression to a research degree.
+After graduation you’ll be well equipped for employment opportunities in modern information and communication engineering, which is currently undergoing a revolution.
+Recent graduates from the course occupy positions in a variety of industries in the UK and worldwide, including core network provision, logistics, software support and data communication equipment/services, as well as banking, oil and gas, and fashion.
+The course is also the perfect platform for progression to a research degree.

 The MSc degree (totalling 180 credits) comprises:

 - Eight taught modules (15 credits each): Six core modules and two optional modules (see below)

 - A research project worth 60 credits (see below)

 - Advanced Wireless Systems and Networks (ES96TLink opens in a new window)